First South West: Routes

 First South West routes cover much of Cornwall.
 It operates the Park & Ride service in Truro.
 In March 2015, First Kernow commenced operating some of Western Greyhound following its sudden closure.

+Although the operator is named ‘First South West’, it only operates services in Cornwall and Southern Somerset, with a minority of services operating into Devon.
+It does not cover the rest of the South West region of England, with these areas being covered by different subsidiaries of the wider FirstGroup business.

 Many routes are operated commercially and not under any tender or subsidy by the local council.
 Many of these fall within Cornwall, yet many other services are also operated commercially rather than under tenders such as the Adventures By Bus routes.

-First South West operate the Taunton Park & Ride service under Buses of Somerset using Wright Streetlite vehicles in a two-tone orange and purple livery.
-This service is contracted under Taunton Council.
+First South West, trading as The Buses of Somerset, operated the Taunton Park & Ride service under a contract with Somerset Council signed in 2021.
+This was due to last for five years, however, First South West informed Somerset Council it no longer finds the route to be viable and ended its commitment in February 2024.
+The service was taken over by Stagecoach South West.

 Adventures by Bus

 In May 2021, the 'Adventures by Bus' brand commenced operations across First South West's service area, with operations shared between the existing Kernow and Buses of Somerset divisions.
-The brand includes many seasonally operated routes.
-These include; The Dartmoor Explorer, Lands End Coaster, Falmouth Coaster, Atlantic Coaster, Exmoor Coaster, Lizard, Exeter Tour and Daytripper services.
-Many of these services operate using open-top vehicles across the summer season.
-The Atlantic Coaster, Lands End Coaster and The Lizard services operate on routes previously operated by Kernow.
-Adventures by Bus services operate out of multiple depots and outstations across the service area, all of which are owned and operated by either Kernow or Buses of Somerset.
+The brand included many seasonally operated routes.
+These included; The Dartmoor Explorer, Lands End Coaster, Falmouth Coaster, Atlantic Coaster, and Exmoor Coaster services.
+Many of these services operated using open-top vehicles across the summer season.
+Adventures by Bus services operated out of multiple depots and outstations across the service area, all of which were owned and operated by either Kernow or Buses of Somerset.
 Adventures by Bus brought First services back to Devon for the first time since September 2015.

 Fleet

-As at April 2019 the fleet consisted of 296 buses and coaches.
+As of April 2019 the fleet consisted of 296 buses and coaches.

-First South West used to operate one of the older FirstGroup fleets with an average of 11.6 years, but investment in new buses has seen this figure decrease to 9.9 years.
+First South West used to operate one of the oldest FirstGroup fleets with an average of 11.6 years, but investment in new buses has seen this figure decrease to 9.9 years.

 New purchases were made in 2016 and 2018 for the Kernow division.
 These were ADL Enviro400 MMCs, ADL Enviro200 MMCs and Optare Solo SRs.
-Most buses are second hand from within the FirstGroup fleet, they are large fleets of Plaxton Presidents on Volvo B7TL and Dennis Trident 2 chassis, Plaxton Pointer on Dennis Dart chassis, Optare Solo's and Mercedes-Benz Citaros.
+Most buses are typically second hand from within the FirstGroup fleet.
+There were previously large fleets of Plaxton Presidents on Volvo B7TL and Dennis Trident 2 chassis and Plaxton Pointer bodied vehicles on a Dennis Dart chassis, although these have been replaced in recent years by Wrightbus Gemini bodied Volvo B7TL and B9TL vehicles.
+A number of Optare Solo's and Mercedes-Benz Citaros are also present within the fleet.

 Until December 2006 First South West operated the last sizeable fleet of Bristol VRT double-deck buses in the United Kingdom.
-Some of these Bristol VRTs were preserved.
+Some of these Bristol VRTs have since been preserved.

-As at May 2019, the oldest buses are Dennis Trident 2/Plaxton Presidents from 1998 operating out of Bridgwater depot.
-A Volvo Olympian has been preserved in the fleet.